Skip to content

 Issue: Powder Not Sticking

-Solution: Ensure ink is still wet when applying powder, check powder quality
+Solution: Ensure ink is still wet when applying powder, check powder quality, verify the powder has not absorbed humidity.

 Issue: Colors Not Vibrant

-Solution: Adjust color profiles, ensure proper white ink base layer
+Solution: Adjust color profiles, ensure proper white ink base layer, and confirm the ink limit settings in the RIP are not capping coverage too aggressively.

 Issue: Transfer Peeling After Wash